Atharva-Sabde/Advanced_Java/README.md

 2. JVM search for .class files at 3 locations, ( current location | java predefined library | Location referred by class path environment variable )

     If the .class file is not found in the all 3 locations , JVM will raise an Exception (ClassNotFoundException).

+> When we start a java program and run it from CMD, cmd generates the inputstream object ,which is predefined